tcheukueppoo/maat/docs/gc.md

-environment, this is because effectively handling concurrent execution of Maat code is one of the design goals of Maat, we have threads that perform GC in steps and that's good, but a given collection pace is not always the best for certain cases and as a consequence it can make our program consume too much memory which is why having too many potentially unreachable objects in the old generation which are later on collected in GC **steps** can unwantedly reduce the proportion of collection to memory usage as the mutator also has the right
+environment, this is because effectively handling concurrent execution of Maat code is one of the design goals of Maat, we have threads that perform GC in steps and that's good, but a given collection pace is not always the best for certain cases and as a consequence our program can consume too much memory which is why having too many potentially unreachable objects in the old generation which are later on collected in GC **steps** can unwantedly reduce the proportion of collection to memory usage as the mutator also has the right